Grid Legends: Reception

-Grid Legends received "generally favorable" reviews for Windows and PlayStation 5, and "mixed or average" reviews for the Xbox Series X/S version.
+Grid Legends received "generally favorable" reviews for Nintendo Switch 2, PlayStation 5 and Windows, and "mixed or average" reviews for the Xbox Series X/S version.

 IGN gave the game a 7 out of 10, stating, "It's not obvious at first glance, but Grid Legends is a definite step up from Grid 2019, with a bigger collection of circuits, more race types, and some extremely clever hop-in multiplayer.
-It’s not a dramatic leap, though, particularly as the reused car roster grows stale and the customisation options tread water."
+It's not a dramatic leap, though, particularly as the reused car roster grows stale and the customisation options tread water."
 Eurogamer wrote, "There's significant duplication from 2019's series reboot, but the few additions are at least wilder and more specialised than that game's slightly more conservative platter," and praised the multiplayer, story mode, race creator mode, and atmosphere.
 Both outlets also heavily praised the game's newly unpredictable AI.
 Push Square gave the game 7 stars out of 10 and praised the core gameplay, number of cars and tracks, accessibility, and well-executed adaptive trigger usage while criticizing the story mode's narrative, unremarkable visuals, and repetitive music.
 GamesRadar+ gave it 4 stars out of 5 and lauded the tight controls and simcade-style racing while criticizing the "dodgy" AI and disappointing story.